Oxeltech

 Let’s calculate the FIT for C1901 in the following sample BOM.

-Figure 5 (Image: Oxeltech)
+Figure 4 (Image: Oxeltech)

-As in the Figure 4, the “Part” (extension) for passive components is 4, so we will refer to SN29500-4.
-Once you read the document, you can conclude that following assumptions are made for the calculation:
+As in Figure 4, the “Part” (extension) for passive components is 4, so we will refer to SN29500-4.
+Once you read the document, you can conclude that the following assumptions are made for the calculation:

 Operating Voltage: For capacitors 50 % of the rated voltage, if not otherwise stated.